dspalmer99/enterprise-docs/content/docs/installation/storage/object_store/filesystem_driver.md

 ### Compression

 The localfs (filesystem) driver supports compression of object_store documents.
 The object_store documents are JSON formatted and will see significant reduction in size through compression there is an overhead incurred by running compression and decompression on every access of these documents.
-The Anchore Engine can be configured to only compress documents above a certain size to reduce unnecessary overhead.
+The Anchore Enterprise can be configured to only compress documents above a certain size to reduce unnecessary overhead.
 In the example below any document over 100kb in size will be compressed.

 ```YAML
 object_store: